-Blast Theory is a pioneering artist group creating interactive art to explore social and political questions, placing audience members at the centre of our work.
+Blast Theory creates interactive art to explore social and political questions, placing audience members at the centre of our work.

-Since 1991, we have been using interactive media to create groundbreaking new forms of performance and interactive art that mixes audiences across the internet, live performance and digital broadcasting.
-Led by artists Matt Adams, Ju Row Farr and Nick Tandavanitj, we create interactive art that puts you at the centre of the work.
-Drawing on popular culture, technology and games, the work often blurs the boundaries between the real and the fictional.
+Led by Matt Adams, Ju Row Farr and Nick Tandavanitj, Blast Theory draw on popular culture, performance, technology and games, the work often blurring the boundaries between the real and the fictional.

 In virtual and physical spaces from pubs, canals and abandoned warehouses to libraries, museums and apps – we go to unexpected places to make our work accessible to everyone.